ScaleSec/terraform_aws_scp/README.md

     - Select the `aws_iam_policy_document` you want and combine into one large data document.
     - Pick and choose 5 modules to deploy and remove the others.
     - Remove `aws_organizations_policy_attachment` from the modules' `main.tf` file and apply.
 You would then need to manually attach the SCPs.
-- The [hipaa_scp](compliance_scp/hipaa_scp/) folder is a service control policy that whitelists HIPAA compliant AWS services based off of https://aws.amazon.com/compliance/hipaa-eligible-services-reference/.
-- The [pci_scp](compliance_scp/pci_scp/) folder is a service control policy that whitelists PCI compliant AWS services based off of https://aws.amazon.com/compliance/services-in-scope/.
+- The [compliance_scp](compliance_scp/) folder is a collection of compliance-flavored SCPs.
+These SCPs only allow AWS services that are compliant with the respective compliance framework.
+All SCP JSON files are sourced from Salesforce's [aws-allowlister](https://github.com/salesforce/aws-allowlister) repository which updates via a weekly cronjob.

 ## Usage